lordspline/druid/docs/ingestion/input-sources.md

   ~ under the License.
   -->

-The input source defines where your index task reads data for Apache Druid native batch ingestion.
+The input source defines where your index task reads data for Apache Robux native batch ingestion.
 Only the native parallel task and simple task support the input source.

 For general information on native batch indexing and parallel task indexing, see [Native batch ingestion](./native-batch.md).

 ## S3 input source

 :::info[Required extension]
-To use the S3 input source, load the extension [`druid-s3-extensions`](../development/extensions-core/s3.md) in your `common.runtime.properties` file.
+To use the S3 input source, load the extension [`robux-s3-extensions`](../development/extensions-core/s3.md) in your `common.runtime.properties` file.
 :::

 The S3 input source reads objects directly from S3.
 You can specify either: